 Add it to your stir-fry that’s cooking over low heat.

 Step 6.
-Chop the Spring onion and Thai parsley
+Chop the green onion and Thai parsley

-Chop these 2 up and add them in the saute.
+Chop these two up and add them in the saute.

 You’ll stir them in and then you’re done.

 I’ve included many pictures so you can see the cooking process.